Finance

 RiskMutual funds may carry lower risk compared to the stock market.
 Mutual funds are diversified.
 So, your money is invested in different industries, sectors, and asset classes.
 This reduces risk and the chances of earning negative returns.The risk quotient is a lot higher in the stock market.
 While the chances of earning high profits are intensified here, so are the chances of making negative returns.

-ManagementA fund manager manages mutual funds who takes all decisions of buying and selling, monitoring the investments, etc. This can be great for passive investors who do not have the time or knowledge to make crucial investment decisions themselves.Investing in shares requires you to make all the buying and selling decisions yourself.
+ManagementA fund manager manages mutual funds and makes all buying and selling decisions, monitoring the investments, etc. This can be great for passive investors who do not have the time or knowledge to make crucial investment decisions themselves.Investing in shares requires making all the buying and selling decisions yourself.
 This needs an intricate understanding of the stock market, knowing when to enter and exit the market at the right time, etc.

-Tax benefitsMutual funds offer tax benefits if you invest in equity-linked saving schemes, also known as ELSS.
+Tax benefitsMutual funds offer tax benefits if you invest in equity-linked saving schemes or ELSS.
 You can claim a tax benefit of up to Rs.
-1.5 lakh per annum under Section 80C of the Income Tax Act, 1961 by investing in this scheme.There are no tax benefits of investing in the stock market.
+By investing in this scheme, By investing in this scheme, 1.5 lahks per annum under Section 80C of the Income Tax Act, 1961.There are no tax benefits of investing in the stock market.

 Investment methodMutual funds offer two modes of investing: